mschoe/qa-remote-challenge/README.md

 ### Additional Hints

 Please note that this is an open-ended test designed to show us your level of proficiency, there is no binary result.
 Please complete it within 7 days from now.
 We will then review your work and get back to you, typically within 3 working days.
-The next step will be a ~ 30-minute phone/video call to get to know you personally.

 Happy testing!